Gilbert Awards - General Information

 Applications are available online only.
-The closing deadline for 2015 applications is Friday, September 18, 2015, 5 p.m.
+The final closing deadline for 2015 applications has now been extended to Friday, October 9, 2015, 5 p.m.
 (Pacific Time).
 Award recipients will be honored at the 2016 Annual Conference of the American Society on Aging (ASA).
 Participants will be invited to present information about their awarded program or project at the conference.
 Travel stipends will be available for the conference.

 Eligibility and Submission Conditions

 - Not for profit organizations, government agencies, and universities addressing a community need with a program or project that focuses primarily on family / informal caregivers of adults with Alzheimer's disease and related dementias are eligible to apply.
 Note: Family / informal caregivers are unpaid caregivers.
 The term includes family members, friends, domestic partners, and neighbors.

 - Nonprofit applicants must submit proof of their 501(c)(3) status or other nonprofit status.

 - The nominated program or project has to have been active during the calendar year of 2014 and / or 2015.
 If the program or project involves a major culminating event, that event must have occurred prior to application deadline.

 - For the Policy and Advocacy and Creative Expression categories, program or project may be related to either family / informal caregivers or persons with dementia or both.